Amnesia

 - Trouble learning new information.

-For example, people may recall experiences from childhood or know the names of past presidents.
+For example, people with amnesia may recall experiences from childhood or know the names of past presidents.
 But they may not be able to name the current president, know the month or remember what they ate for breakfast.

 Additional symptoms